 Humanities - U.S. is a one-year course devoted primarily to the exploration of the history, geography, literature and art of the United States in the 20th & 21st Centuries.
-In terms of skill development Humanities 10 will reinforce and refine what was learned in Humanities 9.
+In terms of skill development, Humanities - U.S. will reinforce and refine what was learned in Humanities - World.
 Again, the History component and the English Language Arts component are taught in separate classrooms by different teachers, but with coordinated course contents.
 We will focus on the essential questions: “How does one’s conception of place and identity manifest itself in the world?
 What are the various consequences of actions taken to create or accept identity?

 Students must be enrolled in an English course each year and in grades 11 and 12, they have different options that should be explored based on their interests.